fossasia/wp-rotatingtweets/readme.txt

 * Italian *(basic tweet display only)*
 * Dutch *(basic tweet display only)*

 If you have made the plug-in work in your language, please send the translations you'd like to see or, even better, the relevant [gettext PO and MO files](http://codex.wordpress.org/I18n_for_WordPress_Developers) to [me](http://www.martintod.org.uk/contact-martin/) and I will then share them with everyone else.
 You can download [the latest POT file](http://plugins.svn.wordpress.org/rotatingtweets/trunk/languages/rotatingtweets.pot), and [PO files in each language](http://plugins.svn.wordpress.org/rotatingtweets/trunk/languages/) from this site.
-You may find [Poedit](http://www.poedit.net/) rather useful for translation and creation of PO and MO files.
+You may find [Poedit](http://www.poedit.net/) rather useful for translation and creation of PO and MO files - although the PO files themselves are quite simple text files and can be edited in Notepad or [Notepad++](http://notepad-plus-plus.org/).

 If you'd like to see what the plug-in looks like in action, you can [see the plug-in working here](http://www.martintod.org.uk/2012/05/29/new-twitter-plugin-to-show-tweets-in-rotation/).